mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 - `_id`: a unique identifier of the record, automatically generated
 - `portfolioOrigin`: a value concerning the origin of the error, defaults to `UNKNOWN_PORTFOLIO_ORIGIN`
 - `type`: the Single View type
-- `identifier`: the id of the projection changes
+- `identifier`: the id of the Projection changes
 - `errorType`: the error details
 - `createdAt`: the time of creation
 - `creatorId`: set to `single-view-creator`